What is OxyContin?

 - constipation, nausea, vomiting, stomach pain

 The above is not a comprehensive list of side effects, and others may happen.
 Call your doctor for therapeutic advice about side effects.
-You may describe side effects to FDA at 1-800-FDA-1088.
+You can describe side effects to FDA at 1-800-FDA-1088.

 You should not use OxyContin if you have ever had an allergic reaction to this medication or other narcotic drugs, or if you have;